open-mmlab/mmtracking/docs/en/user_guides/6_analysis_tools.md

 ## Save SOT evaluation results and plot them

-Saving the sot evaluation result by setting the `SOTMetric` in the config.
+Save the SOT evaluation result by setting the `SOTMetric` in the config.

 ```python
 test_evaluator = dict(